LMP88959/NTSC-CRT/README.md

 ================================================================
 Feature List:

-- Somewhat realistic/accurate NTSC image output with bandlimited luma/chroma
+- Somewhat realistic/accurate composite NTSC image output
+  > with bandlimited luma/chroma
+  > color artifacts (extends to being able to show specially patterned b/w images as color)
 - VSYNC and HSYNC
 - Signal noise (optional)
 - Interlaced and progressive scan
 - Monochrome and full color
+- Vertically aligned chroma OR checkerboard chroma (specified in #define in header)

 ## Important
 The command line program provided does not let you mess with all the settings like black/white point, brightness, saturation, and contrast.